3 Days in Tokyo

 Aka, Electric Town – if it has batteries or plugs in, you can buy it here.
 Not surprisingly, the amount of neon signs here is astounding.
 Akihabara is also home to many maid cafes (catering mostly to male otaku) where you can have a cup of coffee and be treated as the master of the house rather than a regular old customer.

 Kabukichō is the entertainment and red-light district in Shinjuku.
 I had a wander one night, not to visit any businesses but just to have a look around at the three thousand bars, nightclubs, love hotels, massage parlours, hostess clubs and the like.
 I was there solo at night but felt safe and no one ever approached me.
-I’m told that if you’re a man be prepared to have bouncers get a bit aggressive trying to get you into their club.
+If you’re a man, be prepared to have bouncers get a bit aggressive trying to get you into their club.
 It was interesting to see, but now that I’ve seen it once I’m done.

 Tsukiji Fish Market

 No visit to Tokyo is complete without a visit to the Tsukiji Fish Market in Chuo Ward for a look around and some sushi.
-Even though I had to miss the tuna auctions because of crappy logistics I still loved checking out all the stalls and the tuna plate I had for breakfast was delicious.
+Even though I had to miss the tuna auctions because of timing and logistics I still loved checking out all the stalls and the tuna plate I had for breakfast was delicious.
 Plans to move the market have been in the works on and off since 2014 and the latest update is that the market will be moving to Toyosu in Koto ward in the Fall of 2018.

 So even though I only had 60 hours in town I managed to pack it full.
 It was just a taste of Tokyo and I know that the city and I are not done with each other.
 In the famous words of the Terminator, “I’ll be back.”